douglasgscofield/nestedRanksTest/README.md

 [wilcox]: https://stat.ethz.ch/R-manual/R-patched/library/stats/html/wilcox.test.html

-The package can be downloaded from CRAN:
+The latest stable release of the package can be downloaded from CRAN:

 ```R
 install.packages("nestedRanksTest")